social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/05_ethics_of_copying.md

 name: steal_meme_4_fig
 alt: "A image of Keanu Reeves as Jesus with laughing emoji.
 Above it is text that says: \"Me, blessing your meme with a \"HaHa\" before I steal it.\""
 ---
 A meme about stealing memes.
-(It is unclear how we should cite this).
+(It is unclear how we should or even could cite this).
 ```

 The meme above is composed of many pieces copied from elsewhere, and modified and put together.
 Here are the pieces we could identify: